MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 ---
 author: josaw1
-description: This topic describes the steps required to create an intake provider in Microsoft Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
+description: This article describes the steps required to create an intake provider in Microsoft Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
   - bap-template